Toxikuu/2/README.md

 # 2

+## WARNING
+2 is unmaintained.
+It's also critically flawed[^1], and the simplest solution was a rewrite.
+I'm now working on [to](https://github.com/Toxikuu/to.git).

 ## Info
 2 is a source-based package manager for LFS.
 It packages packages into distribution tarballs, allowing for rapid reinstalls, while not compromising on